 Jarrod M. Bruder joined the South Carolina Sheriffs’ Association as Deputy Director in August of 2013.
 Following the retirement of longtime Director, Jeff Moore, Bruder was promoted to the role of Executive Director for the South Carolina Sheriffs’ Association in August 2014.

 Role of Executive Director

-Mr. Bruder is a proud graduate of Clemson University, where he earned his Bachelor's Degree in Political Science and minored in Communication.
-Jarrod is married to his wife Joy and has three children - Ben, Mackenzie and Katelyn.
+Mr. Bruder is a proud graduate of Clemson University, where he earned his Bachelor's Degree in Political Science and Minored in Communication.
+Jarrod is married to his lovely wife Joy.
+Together, the couple has three children - Ben, Mackenzie, and Katelyn.

 Bruder attends Lexington Baptist Church where he leads a small group for high school boys.
 He also serves on the Personnel Committee and volunteers as a Deacon.
 In his personal time, Jarrod also attends numerous ballet recitals, theater performances, and sporting events for all of his children.